JohannesVinnemeier/ApproxResults/README.md

 - embeddings
 - transversal maps

 All results are formulated in terms of the Whitney $C^\infty$-topology and are stated in a fairly general form, without assuming additional topological conditions such as compactness or empty boundary.
-Furthermore, we provide a general result describing how these approximation theorems can be translated into existence theorems for homotopies, which is often required in practice.
+Furthermore, we provide a general result describing how these approximation theorems can be translated into existence theorems for homotopies, which is often how they are used in practice.